IanWalston/login/README.md

 - Active and focus styles indicate the user's focus
 - The transition property is used to animate style changes from login.js
 - All clickable elements are at least 64px by 64px
-- If the user's screen is smaller than 512px, the layout changes to accomidate this
+- If the user's screen is smaller than 512px, the layout changes to accommodate this
 - Gradients are used to create the illusion of a light source beyond the upper right corner of the document

 ## submit.mp3